What makes a car a sports car, for insurance purposes?

-A sports car is generally smaller and weighs less than a standard sedan.
-They’ll often have only two seats, a soft back and an engine built for competitive racing.
+Insurance companies generally consider a sports car to have high horsepower and be smaller and lighter than a standard sedan.
+Sports cars also often have only two seats and a soft back, and they're built for competitive racing.

-- Higher risk of theft: Sports and exotic cars are envied and more likely to be stolen (especially convertibles, since they're easier to enter).
+- Sports cars may have a higher risk of theft.
+Sports and exotic cars are envied and could be more likely to be stolen (especially convertibles, since they're easier to enter).

-- Greater horsepower means a higher risk of damage: Traveling at faster speeds can directly affect the severity of damage that occurs when in an accident.
+- Greater horsepower means a higher risk of damage.
+Traveling at faster speeds can directly affect the severity of an accident.